rpigu-i/pata-password-cracker/README.md

 Originally the plan was to use the four catgeories she defined as distinct subsections in the input YAML doc.
-However it was quickly discovered that using the free_data category was jsut as effective for fans and fantasist based results.
+However it was quickly discovered that using the free_data category was just as effective for fans and fantasist based results.